French cannon at Yorktown

 the Magazine in Williamsburg stored gunpowder, which Lord Dunmore removed in April 1775

 The governor also claimed he was ensuring a slave insurrection could not use the gunpowder, but the colonists recognized he was disarming them.
 Local residents quickly discovered what was happening, but the sailors and marines had time to load 15 of the 18 half-barrels into a wagon and return safely to the Magdalen.
-Patrick Henry led militia on an unauthorized march to the capital city; violence was avoided by a face-saving compromise when the royal Receiver General paid for the value of the gunpowder.
+Patrick Henry led militia on an unauthorized march to the capital city.
+Violence at Williamsburg was avoided by a face-saving compromise when the royal Receiver General paid for the value of the gunpowder.

 He also sought to weaken the patriots by recruiting their enslaved men to flee to the British lines.
 Their absence from Virginia plantations would reduce the ability of the rebellious Americans to labor needed to construct fortifications, or to produce food and supplies needed by the Virginia militia.
 Governor Dunmore issued a proclamation in 1775 offering freedom to black men who would fight for the British, and formed the Ethiopian Regiment with 800-2,000 formerly enslaved Virginians.

 Dunmore's strategy failed in part because the Loyalists were threatened seriously by rebels who lived nearby.
 Dunmore created a base of operations at Norfolk after he fled Williamsburg, but the British lost control of the city after being defeated in battle at the Great Bridge crossing over the Southern Branch of the Elizabeth River.
-Dunmore had Norfolk shelled on January 1, 1776.
-His attempt to destroy the city succeeded because the Virginians chose to let the fires spread, preventing the British from returning and re-establishing a military base there.
+Dunmore had his warships shell Norfolk on January 1, 1776.
+His attempt to destroy the city succeeded only because the Virginians chose to complete the burning of Norfolk, preventing the British from returning and re-establishing a military base there.

 a civilian wounded in the January 1, 1776 bombardment of Norfolk petitioned the General Assembly for aid in October, 1776